InfluxCommunity/Processing-Engine-Training/README.md

 1. **Python**: Make sure you have Python version 3.x on your system.
 2. **Code Editor**: Your favorite code editor.
 3. **Install InfluxDB 3**: Either InfluxDB 3 Core or Enterprise.
+   - You can install it as a `Docker Image` or directly using `Simple Download` option.
+   - When promoted **Start InfluxDB Now?
+Type 'n'** as we will start it later.

    InfluxDB 3 Core
    ```shell